S3 method for rma

 TRUE

 (default), includes parameters for all studies.
-Else, only parameters for overall-effects are shown.- verbose
+Else, only parameters for overall-effects are shown.- keep

 Toggle warnings and messages.